-The school will ensure that:
+We will ensure that:

-- The school operates safer recruitment procedures in line with KCSIE 2022 which includes statutory checks on the suitability of staff to work with children. - All staff receive information about the school's safeguarding arrangements, the staff code of conduct, Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping Children Safe in Education 2022 part 1 and annex B. All staff will sign to say they have read and understood it.
-This applies to the Governing body in relation to part 2 of the same guidance. - All staff receive safeguarding and child protection training (including online safety) at induction in line with advice from SSCP.
-Training is regularly updated as required, and at least annually to continue to provide them with relevant skills and knowledge to safeguard children effectively. - All members of staff are trained in and receive regular updates in online safety and reporting concerns. - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment. - All staff and governors have regular safeguarding and child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The Safeguarding and Child Protection Policy is made available via the school's website and a paper copy is available upon request for parents/carers. - All parents/carers are made aware of the responsibilities of staff members with regard to safeguarding and child protection procedures. - It provides a coordinated offer of early help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - The school's lettings policy will seek to ensure the suitability of adults working with children on the school site at any time and ensure that any groups who use the school's premises have Safeguarding and Child Protection policies and procedures in place. - Community users organising activities for children are aware of the school's Safeguarding and Child Protection Policy, guidelines and procedures. - The name of the designated members of staff for safeguarding and child protection, the DSL and DDSL(s), are clearly advertised in the school.
+- The school operates safer recruitment procedures in line with KCSIE 2021 and that it includes statutory checks on the suitability of staff to work with children. - All staff receive information about the school's safeguarding arrangements, the school safeguarding statement, Staff code of conduct, Behaviour for Learning policy, Missing children policy, Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputies, and KCSIE 2021 part 1 and annex B. - All staff receive safeguarding and child protection training at induction which is in line with advice from SSCP including on whistle-blowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse or neglect.
+The training is regularly updated and all staff receive safeguarding and child protection updates as required, but at least annually. - This training will be regularly updated and will: - Be integrated, aligned, and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils - All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, e-bulletins, and staff meetings). - Contractors will also receive safeguarding training. - Volunteers will receive appropriate training, if applicable. - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment. - The Safeguarding and Child Protection Policy is made available via the school website and parents/carers are made aware of this policy. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding and Child Protection Policy on the More House School website - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to Early Help arrangements and inter-agency working and plans. - We seek to ensure the suitability of adults working with children on the school campus at any time and ensure that any groups who use the school premises have child protection policies and procedures in place.

+- Community users organising activities for children are aware of the school's Safeguarding and Child Protection Policy, guidelines, and procedures. - The name of the designated members of staff for child protection, the DSL and deputies, are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse. - All staff will read and understand Part 1 and Annex B of KCSIE 2021 and will electronically sign to say they have read and understood it.
+This applies to the Governing Body in relation to part 2 of the same guidance.